|Uploaded by:||J Scott|

 If not, do you have a similar spreadsheet for multifamily properties?
 Or what would I need to alter to account for multifamily homes?

-Chris P., about 1 month ago
+Chris P., 2 months ago

 Yeah multi family would be nice to have!
 And thanks for the SFH sheet too.

-William Wentzel, 20 days ago
+William Wentzel, about 1 month ago